 Crucified Man: This is the remains of a full skeleton of a man crucified in the first century.
 The foot bone contains a bent crucifixion nail.
 There have been those that argued that the crucifixion of Christ was a hoax because that was not a form of capital punishment in Christ’s time.
 These remains verify that crucifixion was being done and that the crucifixion of Jesus was done exactly as outlined in the biblical narrative.

 Ketef Hinnom Amulets: In 1979, two silver scrolls that were worn as amulets were found in a tomb at Ketef Hinnom, overlooking the Hinnom Valley, where they had been placed around the 7th century B.C.
 The delicate process of unrolling the scrolls while developing a method that would prevent them from disintegrating took three years.
 Brief as they are, the amulets rank as the oldest surviving texts from the Hebrew Bible.
 Upon unrolling the amulets, biblical archeologists found two inscriptions of significance.
 One is a temple priest blessing from the book of Numbers: “The Lord bless you and protect you.
 The Lord make his face to shine upon you and be gracious to you.
 The Lord lift up his countenance to you and give you peace” (Numbers 6:24-26).
-The other is the tetragrammaton YHWH, the name of the Lord, from which we get the English Jehovah.
+The other is the tetragrammaton YHWH, the name of the Lord, from which we get the English Jehovah or Yahweh.
 The amulets predate the Dead Sea Scrolls by 500 years and are the oldest known example of the Lord’s name in writing.

 House of God Ostracon: Ostraca—writings on pottery—are common finds in archeological digs.
 The House of God Ostracon was found in Arad, a Canaanite city in the Negev.
 Over 100 pieces of ostraca were found and have been dated to the early part of the 6th Century BC.
 Of significance are the references to the temple in Jerusalem and to names of people that are recorded in Scripture.
 This not only helps to date the temple, but it verifies the existence of people listed in the biblical text.